MayamaTakeshi/lua-kakasi/DEV.md

 euc-jp: ϥ. .
 This is a test for kakasi: ̾ʤ.
 romaji: haro^ . konnichiha .
 This is a test for kakasi: gunmaken no yuumei nago touchi ryouri .
 ```
+# Publish
+Just log in into https://luarocks.org/

+Then go to https://luarocks.org/upload and use "Choose a *.rockspec file"

+and proess "Submit".

+That should be all.